kauanPoliszuk/kauanPoliszuk/README.md

 I’m a student of Systems Analysis and Development with a strong interest in back-end development and Cloud.
 Currently, I’m learning programming languages and their ecosystems, including Java, Python, Node.js, as well as databases, data structures, and algorithms.
 Recently, I’ve also developed a strong interest in gaining knowledge in cloud technologies, such as AZ-900 and Amazon AWS.

 To strengthen my learning, I go beyond classes by studying technical books and constantly practicing problem-solving on platforms like LeetCode and Beecrowd, focusing on logic, efficiency, and clean code.
-I’m motivated by challenges, learning through practice, and building strong foundations for a career in software development. 🚀
+Learning through practice, and building strong foundations for a career in software development. 🚀

 ---
 <!--